patrickfrey/mewa/doc/tutorial.md

 	local typeId = defineDataType( node, declContextTypeId, typnam, descr) return typeId,descr end
--- Define the assignment operator of a class as memberwise assignment of the member variables function defineClassStructureAssignmentOperator( node, typeId)
+-- Define the assignment operator of a class as memberwise assignment function defineClassStructureAssignmentOperator( node, typeId)
 	local descr = typeDescriptionMap[ typeId]
 	local function assignElementsConstructor( this, args)
 		local env = getCallableEnvironment()
 		if args and #args ~= 0 and #args ~= #descr.members then
-			utils.errorMessage( node.line, "Number of elements %d in init does not match number of members %d in class '%s'", #args, #descr.members, typedb:type_string( typeId)) end
+			utils.errorMessage( node.line, "Nof elements %d != not members %d in '%s'",
+						#args, #descr.members, typedb:type_string( typeId))
+		end
 		local this_inp,code = constructorParts( this)
 		for mi,member in ipairs(descr.members) do